-For so many of us, Black Friday starts in the early morning hours, and if the shopping deals are as good as advertised, it can be a marathon of a day.
-Some people say it’s a full day of exercise, while others say it’s a full contact sport.
+Black Friday starts in the early morning hours, and if the sales are as good as advertised, it can be a marathon of a day.
+Some people say it’s a full day of shopping deals and exercise, while others call Black Friday a full contact sport.

 - Center your breakfast around a source of protein.
 Protein helps to increase alertness and focus and helps to stave off hunger until lunchtime.